Metal Forging is a deformation process in which the metal billet is compressed between two dies to form a part.

 - Reduced time to market

-- There are several sizes available, ranging from a few millimeters to approximately 100 feet.
+- Several sizes range from a few millimetres to approximately 100 feet.

 Open die forging disadvantages

 - Not ideal for producing complicated, precise pieces or other applications requiring close tolerance.

 - To finish open-die forgings, machining is frequently necessary.

 - The process does not always yield consistent outputs or desirable characteristics.